reuk/wayverb/docs_source/waveguide.md

 $$\lambda=\frac{cT}{X} \leq \frac{1}{\sqrt{N}}$$ {#eq:}

-The highest sampling rate and lowest error is achieved by setting the Courant to its maximum value [@sheaffer_fdtd/k-dwm_2010].
+The highest sampling rate and lowest error is achieved by setting the Courant number to its maximum value [@sheaffer_fdtd/k-dwm_2010].
 This is normally desirable, and so the inequality above can be simplified:

 $$T=\frac{X}{c\sqrt{N}}$$ {#eq:}